Mexican crafts, Mexican Handicrafts, and Latin American folk art

-Since 1986, Dos Manos, LLC has been proud to provide an opportunity for artisans to export their Mexican handcrafts, still an important source of income in many rural areas of Latin America, while helping to preserve the cultural traditions of each country.
+Since 1986, Dos Manos, LLC has been proud to provide an opportunity for artisans to export their Mexican Handicrafts and Latin American Folk Art, still an important source of income in many rural areas of Latin America, while helping to preserve the cultural traditions of each country.

 Reproductions, inspired by the Maya, Aztec, and Olmec civilizations of Mesoamerica, line our shelves.
 All include a description card.
 Click Here to view our current selection.

 “Haab” was the Maya solar calendar of 18 months of 20 days each, and 5 days at year end.
 Our Maya Calendar is handcrafted in finely detailed stucco at a family workshop in Mexico.
 It includes a hanging hook and a description card.